rocketnia/underreact/README.md

 this before completing it, mostly because it was too hard to keep up with the upstream changes.

+The file "graphlang.js" is a JavaScript EDSL for constructing data-control flow graphs, so that the code to build the data-control flow graph looks vaguely similar to how the same data-control flow appears in JavaScript itself.
+This may come in handy for writing RDP behavior graphs, once some kind of semantics exists for them.

 The file "underreact-dynamic.js" is a new attempt.
 I've modeled recursive links and resource spaces, and soon I'm going to need some actually useful I/O resources and a way to compose continuous-time